 - Most fish have taste buds covering their body.

-- Most brands of lipstick have fish scales in them.
+- Some brands of lipstick have fish scales in them.